 - 1. NPDES Permits.
 Any Discharger that owns or operates industrial facilities or activities subject to the General Industrial Stormwater Permit shall prepare and maintain on site an up-to-date SWPPP as required by the applicable NPDES Permit.
 Any Discharger that owns or operates construction activities subject to the General Construction Stormwater Permit shall prepare and maintain on site an up-to-date SWPPP as required by the applicable NPDES Permit. - 2.
 District Requirements.
-In addition to any other authority provided in this Article 10, Tthe Executive Director may require any PersonDischarger to prepare, submit and implementsubmit a SWPPP, of Construction BMP Plan, or other plan for review if: - a.
+In addition to any other authority provided in this Article 10, the Executive Director may require any Person to prepare, submit and implement a SWPPP, Construction BMP Plan, or other plan if: - a.
 A Person proposes to undertake any construction activities, whether or not such activity is subject to the General Construction Stormwater Permit: - b.
-A DischargerPerson does not come into compliance with this Article after one or more warnings or other enforcement actions in response to inadequate implementation or maintenance of BMPs; or - c.
-The fFacility or activity at issue is a significant source of pollutants to receiving waters despite compliance with this Article; or- - d.
+A Person does not come into compliance with this Article after one or more warnings or other enforcement actions in response to inadequate implementation or maintenance of BMPs: - c.
+The Facility or activity at issue is a source of pollutants to receiving waters despite compliance with this Article; or - d.
 To ensure compliance with the MS4 Permit.